HERC: Analyzing Cost Data

 Applications of Cost Regression Methods to VA Data

-HERC has used cost regressions to estimate the cost of VA hospital stays and to determine the incremental effect of chronic disease on VA health care costs.
+HERC used cost regressions to estimate the cost of VA hospital stays and to determine the incremental effect of specific chronic diseases on VA health care costs.

 Estimating VA Inpatient Costs